cookeem/CookIM/README.md

 http://localhost:8080

 - [3.4] open the other terminal, and run the command below to start up another CookIM backend service:
 ```sh
 sbt "run-main com.cookeem.chat.CookIM -h 8081 -n 2552"
 ```

-- [3.5] open the browser, and access the url below:
+- [3.5] because CookIM applicaton use cookie, please open the other kind of browser, and access the url below:

 http://localhost:8081